-4. IFRS standards issued but not yet effective
+(b) IFRS standards, amendments and interpretations issued but not yet effective

-At the date of authorization of these condensed interim consolidated financial statements, the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") have issued certain new and revised Standards and Interpretations which are not yet effective for the relevant reporting periods.
-The Company is yet to assess the full impact of the following and intends to adopt the standard no later than the accounting period beginning on January 1, 2013: IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements, IFRS 12 Disclosure of Interests in Other Entities, IFRS 13 Fair Value Measurement, IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine.
+At the date of authorization of these condensed interim consolidated financial statements, the IASB and IFRIC have issued certain new and revised Standards and Interpretations which are not yet effective for the relevant reporting periods.
 The Company is yet to assess the full impact of the following and intends to adopt the standard no later than the accounting period beginning on January 1, 2015: IFRS 9 Financial Instruments.